-Non-mansion real estate transfer tax receipts are estimated separately since the luxury market is unique and the mansion tax is an additional tax imposed on the buyer.
+Non-mansion RETT receipts are estimated separately since the luxury market is unique and the mansion tax is an additional tax imposed on the buyer.
 The equation below relies primarily on average home prices and housing starts in New York, which is a proxy for transfer activity.
-The period of observation is FY 1975 to FY 2015.
+The period of observation is FY 1975 to FY 2016.